Mayonnaisu/manga-image-translator/README.md

 - Add launchers
 - Add .env file
 - Add dependency list updater
-- Improve handling of webtoon format
+- Improve handling of webtoon format (🛠️in progress)
 - Sort input folders in natural order
 - Use recommended configurations by default
 - Disable some functions in order to bypass errors